KaYBlitZ/tis-rip/README.md

 ## Setup

 This script requires that you download ChromeDriver from https://googlechromelabs.github.io/chrome-for-testing/ and place the executable in this directory.

-You will also need to initialize a new Chrome user profile at ./user-data and configure some settings manually:
+You will also need to initialize a new Chrome user profile at ./user-data. **NOTE: This seems to not work anymore and can be skipped.**

 ```
 chrome --user-data-dir=./user-data